 An Indispensable Research and Discussion Tool

-Available via EBSCOhost or its own dedicated interface, History Reference Center includes full text for nearly 150 leading history periodicals, including American's Civil War, American Heritage, American Historical Review, American History, Archaeology, Aviation, British Heritage, Canada’s History, Civil War Times, Heritage New Zealand, International Journal of Korean History, Military History, Teaching History, African Studies Quarterly, Ancient Egypt Magazine, American Indian Quarterly, Australian Aboriginal Studies, Australian Historical Studies, Chinese Studies in History, Early Medieval Europe, Family & Community History, Historical Research, Jewish History, Journal of Eastern Caribbean Studies, Journal of Pacific Studies, Muslim World, Russian Studies in History, and Women’s History Review.
+Available via EBSCOhost or its own dedicated interface, History Reference Center includes full text for 150 leading history periodicals, including America's Civil War, American Historical Review, American History, Archaeology, British Heritage, Canada’s History, Civil War Times, Heritage New Zealand, Military History, Teaching History, African Studies Quarterly, Ancient Egypt Magazine, American Indian Quarterly, Australian Historical Studies, Chinese Studies in History, Early Medieval Europe, Family & Community History, Historical Research, Jewish History, Journal of Eastern Caribbean Studies, Muslim World, Russian Studies in History, and Women’s History Review.

 School Curriculum Support